Bibliography - Home

 Collie, C 2023, Where the flaming hell are we?: The story of young Australians and New Zealanders fighting the Nazis in Greece and Crete, Allen & Unwin, Crows Nest, NSW.

 ‘Through first-hand accounts, Where the Flaming Hell Are We? brings to life the gripping story of the fight for Greece and Crete in World War II.
 The soldiers’ experiences, many told here for the very first time, are a testament to the human spirit and the unbreakable bonds formed in war.’
-No references to the 2/3 LAA Regt by name.
+No references to the 2/3 LAA Regt by name, but the situations in which the 7 Bty men found themselves on Crete and in the evacuation from the island are described.

 Damer, S & Frazer, I 2006, On the run: Anzac escape and evasion in enemy-occupied Crete, Penguin Group (NZ), Auckland.